Faculty and Staff

 Recent projects have examined the distinct operation of cognitive perspective-taking versus empathy in conflictual interactions, how to decrease incivility among workers in high-stress work environments (i.e., nursing) over the long-term, and how disrespectful work group norms can hasten the effects of work stressors on physical and mental employee strain.
 Debra has a strong interest in applying basic social psychological research to real organizational problems, and enjoy teaching, learning about, and using advanced statistical methodologies such as structural equations modeling and hierarchical linear modeling.

 Camilla received her Ph.D. degree in Industrial/Organizational Psychology from the University of Waterloo in 2003 and joined Saint Mary's University in July of 2003.
 She is an Associate Professor with a cross-appointment between the departments of Psychology and Management.
 Her research primarily focuses on issues of organizational justice and interpersonal mistreatment in the workplace.

 A native of New Waterford, NS.
 Kevin is a graduate of Dalhousie (B.Sc.
 Honours Psychology), Saint Mary’s (M.Sc. in Applied Psychology) and Queen’s (PhD in Organizational Psychology) universities.
 He currently holds the Canada Research Chair in Occupational Health Psychology and is a Professor in the Department of Psychology.
 Kevin is a Fellow of the Canadian Psychological Association, the Association for Psychological Science and the Society for Industrial Organizational Psychology.
 His research interests include leadership and occupational health psychology

-Marc Patry joined the Psychology Department at Saint Mary's University in 2005 and is beginning his first term as Chairperson starting in September 2013.
+Marc Patry joined the Psychology Department at Saint Mary's University in 2005.
 His current research includes work on law and public policy, correctional psychology, and teaching and learning.